Common Threads Project: Exhibit extended to September 2023

 “This is what has helped me to survive.”

-For some story cloths, there are accompanying videos and audio recordings.
+For some story cloths, the exhibition’s digital catalog includes accompanying videos and audio recordings.
 Click on the image of story cloths with a 🔊 or 🎥 to hear from facilitators, participants, and more.